 First Judicial District Bar Association (President 2006)

-Board of Trustees, Ralph T. Coe Foundation for the Arts
+President, Board of Directors, Ralph T. Coe Center for the Arts

 Volunteer, Interfaith Homeless Shelter